CES Letter

-Jeremy T. Runnells is a critic of the Church of Jesus Christ of Latter-day Saints (LDS Church) and author of the book titled A Letter to a CES Director (later renamed CES Letter).
-Runnells grew up as a seventh-generation member of the LDS Church with pioneer ancestry.
-He served a mission for the church in New York and graduated from church-owned Brigham Young University.
-In 2012, he began to experience doubts over his faith.
-A director of institute of the LDS Church's Church Educational System (CES) asked him to write his concerns, and in response Runnells sent an 84-page letter with his concerns.
+A Letter to a CES Director, later renamed CES Letter, is an open letter critical of the Church of Jesus Christ of Latter-day Saints (LDS Church).

+In 2012, Jeremy Runnells began to experience doubts over his faith.
+A director of institute of the LDS Church's Church Educational System (CES) asked him to write his concerns, and in response Runnells sent an 84-page letter with his concerns and criticisms of the LDS Church.
 After not receiving a response, in April 2013 he posted his letter on the internet.
-The letter spread throughout the Mormon blogosphere and LDS Church communities, and became one of the most influential sites providing the catalyst for many people leaving the LDS Church and resigning their membership.
+The letter spread throughout the Mormon blogosphere and LDS Church communities and became one of the most influential sites providing the catalyst for many people leaving the LDS Church and resigning their membership.

-CES Letter
+The publicity from the CES Letter led Runnells to found the CES Letter Foundation, for which donations and paperback sales have allowed the CES Letter project to grow into a full-time career.

 Background

 According to Runnells, after attending a fireside by Marlin K. Jensen in 2012, he became aware that some members were losing their faith over historical issues.
-Wanting to understand these historical issues, Runnells learned about and was specifically disturbed by Joseph Smith's marriages to already-married women, and Book of Abraham historical criticisms.
+After investigation, Runnells learned about and was disturbed by Joseph Smith's marriages to already-married women and some historical criticisms of the Book of Abraham.
 "I began to have these feelings of betrayal.
 I wasn't the village idiot.
 I read books—a lot of the approved books.
 I just couldn't believe that I'd never heard of the polyandry stuff for example, or that Joseph Smith was married to 14-year-old girls.
 It just really shocked me."

-When his grandfather heard of the doubts Runnells had, he put him in contact with a CES institute director, who suggested Runnells write a letter with a list of his concerns.
+Runnells' grandfather put him in contact with a CES institute director who suggested he write a letter with a list of his concerns.
+In March 2013, Runnells posted a rough draft of his letter on Reddit asking for feedback.
+In April, he shared the revised version he had sent to the CES director.
+The letter was well-received on Reddit, with many saying they wanted to show it to friends and family.

 Content

-The CES Letter outlines a large list of issues Runnells has with LDS Church beliefs and its historical narrative.
+The CES Letter outlined the list of issues Runnells has with LDS Church beliefs and its historical narrative.
 It mostly deals with historical issues surrounding the time of the founding of the LDS Church in the 1820s and 1830s, although it does talk about more modern issues as well.
-This list includes issues surrounding the translation and historicity of the Book of Mormon, Genetics and the Book of Mormon, Joseph Smith's First Vision, the Book of Abraham, Kinderhook plates, polygamy, asserted prophetic abilities, history of prophetic authority, Mormonism and Freemasonry, science and the Bible, church finances, and church academics.
+This list includes issues surrounding:

 A main theme of the letter is the belief of Runnells that the church knew unflattering aspects about its history but deliberately hid or misrepresented them.

+The CES Letter does not contain any new research.
+Runnells describes it as a condensation or distillation of preexisting research, particularly that of Jerald and Sandra Tanner.